GinNoOokami/tp/docs/tutorial/decomp.md

 #   object 'mDoHIO_entry_c::~mDoHIO_entry_c()' redefined
 ```

 So is this just another duplicate method that we can remove?
 Not quite.
-To understand why, we'll need to briefly cover what weak functions are and why the destructor of another class showed up to make our decomp adventure that much more more exciting in the first place.
+To understand why, we'll need to briefly cover what weak functions are and why the destructor of another class showed up to derail our decomp adventure in the first place.

 ## Weak functions

-TODO: Give a brief intro to weak functions
+When the compiler generates multiple definitions of the same method across different TUs, these are referred to as "[weak functions](https://en.wikipedia.org/wiki/Weak_symbol)".
+It's the linker's job to resolve any duplicate definitions of these so-called weak functions.
+The virtual destructor of the base `mDoHIO_entry_c` class is one such example of this.

 While we've correctly established our inheritance structure for the HIO class, the destructor already has a definition so if we just remove this extra destructor as a way of resolving the error, the compiler won't generate a definition for it.
-This can be confirmed by commenting out the method, compiling, and then looking at the output in objdiff.
+This can be confirmed by commenting out the destructor, compiling, and then looking at the output in objdiff.

 ![Missing HIO destructor](img/missing-hio-destructor.png)

-This may or may not matter depending on the TU.
+Notice how it's no longer present in the build?
+Whether this matters depends on the TU.
 A better way to resolve the conflict is to declare it as an `extern` using its mangled name, like so:

 ```C++
 // asm mDoHIO_entry_c::~mDoHIO_entry_c() {